 The Company typically leases and sells significant amounts of seismic equipment to a relatively small number of customers, the composition of which changes from year to year as leases are initiated and concluded and as customers' equipment needs vary.
 Therefore, at any one time, a large portion of the Company's revenues may be derived from a limited number of customers.
-The Company's ability to maintain profitability includes risks associated with the creditworthiness and profitability of those customers.
 In the fiscal years ended January 31, 1997, 1998 and 1999, the single largest customer accounted for approximately 15%, 20% and 36%, respectively, of the Company's total revenues.
-In addition, because the Company's customer base is relatively small, the trend toward consolidation in the oil and gas industry could adversely affect the Company's business and financial condition if significant customers are acquired by other companies.
+Because the Company's customer base is relatively small, the loss of one or more customers for any reason could adversely affect the Company's results of operations.